 - Benefits for patients.
-With the GEC, approximately half of the patients with indeterminate cytology results that are reclassified to benign may avoid invasive diagnost surgery.
-Patients who obtain an Afirma benign result avoid the potential for surgery-related complications, the effects of life-long hormone replacement therapy and the associated costs.
-Of the approximately 525,000 FNAs performed in the United States in 2011, we estimate that approximately 115,000 yielded an indeterminate result. - Benefits for physicians.
-Afirma enables every physician, regardless of practice setting, to offer his or her patients access to advanced technology for the diagnosis ar management of thyroid nodules.
-Afirma does not introduce any new steps into the physician's patient-care routine and often simplifies their workflow.
-In addition, or cytopathology provider, Thyroid Cytology Partners, is a specialized practice focused solely on performing thyroid FNAs and meets high-quality standards with sho turnaround times. - Benefits for payers.
+With the GEC, approximately half of the patients with indeterminate cytology results that are reclassified to benign may avoid invasive diagnostic surgery.
+Patients who obtain an Afirma benign result avoid the potential for surgery-related complications, the effects of life-lor hormone replacement therapy and the associated costs.
+Of the approximately 525,000 FNAs performed in the United States in 2011, we estimate the approximately 115,000 yielded an indeterminate result. - Benefits for physicians.
+Afirma enables every physician, regardless of practice setting, to offer his or her patients access to advanced technology for the diagnosis and management of thyroid nodules.
+Afirma does not introduce any new steps into the physician's patient-care routine and often simplification their workflow.
+In addition, our cytopathology provider, Thyroid Cytology Partners, is a specialized practice focused solely on performing thyroid FNAs and meets high-quality standards with short turnaround times. - Benefits for payers.
 Payers differentiate themselves by offering their insured the most advanced care available in medicine.
-However, payers are also under increase pressure to contain rising healthcare costs.
-Afirma allows payers to provide advanced care at a cost lower than the current standard of care.
-The first peer-review economic impact study, published in the Journal of Clinical Endocrinology and Metabolism in 2011, concluded that routine use of the GEC in the United States wou prevent tens of thousands of surgeries each year.
-Based on our estimate of the average costs of surgery of \$15,000 as well as the findings from this study and the clinic utility study published in

-Thyroid in 2012, we believe full adoption of Afirma would result in over \$500 million in direct cost savings to the healthcare system over five years.
+However, payers are als under increased pressure to contain rising healthcare costs.
+Afirma allows payers to provide advanced care at a cost lower than the current standard care.
+The first peer-reviewed economic impact study, published in the Journal of Clinical Endocrinology and Metabolism in 2011, concluded the routine use of the GEC in the United States would prevent tens of thousands of surgeries each year.
+Based on our estimate of the average costs of surgery of \$15,000 as well as the findings fro this study and the clinical utility study published in Thyroid in 2012, we believe full adoption of Afirma would result in over \$500 million in direct co savings to the healthcare system over five years.